natmali404/zenith/README.md

 [ ] decorations (pixel stars in the background, confetti when all the games have been played)

+Resolve bugs:

+[ ] update list of games that have been played after removing one from the hub (this causes incorrect stats)

 # Turborepo starter

 This Turborepo starter is maintained by the Turborepo core team.